Matic Ian Guček: Biography

 He finishes third in the 400 metres hurdles in May 2025 at the 2025 Doha Diamond League.
 He equalled his national record of 48.34 seconds in winning bronze at the 2025 European Athletics U23 Championships in Bergen, Norway, running under Karsten Warholm's championship record from 2017.
 He finished third in the 400 metres hurdles at the 2025 Athletissima in wet conditions in Lausanne.

 Selected for the 2025 World Athletics Championships in Tokyo, Japan, in September 2025, he was a semi-finalist in the men's 400 metres hurdles.

+In May 2026, he placed fifth in the 300 m hurdles at the 2026 Shanghai Diamond League.
+Competing at the Paavo Nurmi Games in Finland on 3 June, Matic Gucek won with 48.47 seconds for the 400 m hurdles.
+On the 16th June at the Ostrava Golden Spike, he lowered his 400m hurdle national record to 48.16, finishing in third place overall.
+On 12 August, he ran a national record of 48.03 seconds in the semi-finals of the 2026 European Athletics Championships in Birmingham, England.
+0n 27 August, he ran a new Slovenian record 47.80 seconds at the 2026 Weltklasse Zürich.
+At the 2026 Diamond League Final in Brussels in September, he placed seventh in the 400 metres hurdles.
+Later that month, he competed in the 400 m hurdles at the inaugural World Ultimate Championship in Budapest.

 Personal life

 Guček is from Celje in Styria.